By Brian Clowes, Ph.D.

 NSSM-200 also specifically declared that the United States was to cover up its population control activities and avoid charges of imperialism by inducing the United Nations and various non-governmental organizations—specifically the Pathfinder Fund, the International Planned Parenthood Foundation (IPPF) and the Population Council—to do its dirty work.

-This document, which is completely devoid of morality or ethics, has directly and inevitably encouraged atrocities and massive human rights violations in dozens of the nations of the world.
-Just three examples are shown below.
+This document has directly and inevitably encouraged atrocities and massive human rights violations in dozens of the nations of the world.
+Just four examples are shown below.

-China.
+- China.
 For many years, the United States government has funded the United Nations Population Fund (UNFPA).
-One of the main targets of UNFPA money is the People’s Republic of China (PRC) and its widely-criticized forced-abortion and family planning program.
-According to its own documents, the UNFPA has donated more than $100 million to China’s population control program; has bought and custom-designed a $12 million IBM computer complex specifically to monitor the population program; provided the technical expertise and personnel that trained thousands of Chinese population control officials; and presented China with a United Nations award for the “most outstanding population control program.”
+One of the main targets of UNFPA money is the People’s Republic of China (PRC) and its widely-criticized forced abortion and “family planning” program.
+According to its own documents, the UNFPA has donated more than $100 million to China’s population control program; financed a $12 million computer complex specifically to monitor the population program; provided the technical expertise and personnel that trained thousands of Chinese population control officials; and presented China with a United Nations award for the “most outstanding population control program.”
+Those unfamiliar with the countless abuses perpetrated under this program might consider visiting such sites as Women’s Rights without Frontiers and Population Research Institute for evidence.

 Outline of the Population Control Strategy in NSSM-200